Chemaclass/stock-ticker/adrs/0003_notifier.md

 // And after crawling the site/s we just need to pass the policy with the crawled result
 $notifyResult = $facade->notify($policy, $crawlResult);
 ```

-See the [example/notify.php](../example/notify.php) file to see a fully working example.

 ## Consequences